KarimGP/KarimGP/README.md

-Hey, Nice to see you 👋
+Hi!
+Nice to see you 👋

 I'm Karim.
 I'm a data analyst delving into data science.
 I'm highly motivated to continue learning about this world and taking on new challenges.